 Before you answer that question, you should answer this one: What income streams do you have that will never run out in retirement?
 That’s a short list for most of us.
 It begins and ends with Social Security.
 Determining how much your benefit will be (collectively if you’re married) and when to begin receiving it, lays the foundation upon which your retirement is built.
-Those paychecks are guaranteed.
-But they likely won’t be enough to sustain.
+Those paychecks are guaranteed, but they likely won’t be enough to sustain on their own.

 Some of us will have a pension to pile on top of Social Security.
 Once you know how much guaranteed income you will have in retirement, the next step is to determine if that will cover your basic expenses in retirement.
-Figuring this out is a key exercise.
+Figuring this out is a key exercise, and if you need help getting started, you can click here to download our free Retirement Balance Sheet.
 If your guaranteed income sources don’t meet your expenses, you may need to designate some of your retirement savings to fill the gap, generating an additional guaranteed income stream to strengthen your foundation.
 This ensures that your bills will be paid no matter how long you live.

-Once the foundation is set, your remaining retirement savings should be allocated to an investment strategy built to generate a CONSISTENT income.
-That can be difficult to do if you plan to take a percentage of your overall portfolio because what do you do if your account value goes down?
+Once the foundation is set, your remaining retirement savings should be allocated to an investment strategy built to generate a consistent income.
+That can be difficult to do if you plan to take a percentage of your overall portfolio.
+What do you do if your account value goes down?
 Do you take the same percentage, which is now a smaller income?
 Or do you take the same income, which is now a larger percentage of the portfolio?

-I’ve told clients in our meetings that if you can tell me your date of death, I can build a pretty good retirement plan.
-It usually gets a good chuckle.
-We don’t get to make that call.
+I’ve told clients in our meetings that if they can tell me their date of death, I can build a pretty good retirement plan.
+While it usually gets a good chuckle, we don’t get to make that call.
 Statistically speaking, you should plan for a long retirement.
-So, the call you should make, is to make a plan to not run out of money before you run out of time.
+So, the call you should make – the one you get to make – is to make a plan to not run out of money before you run out of time.